How Did It Begin?

 - Parish staff meetings, weekly missionary team meetings, bi-weekly individual meetings with supervisor (Director of Evangelization)

-- Facilitation of the Wednesday evening, Sunday morning and evening youth programs, and/or facilitating S.A.L.T.
-Young Adult and That Man is You programs.
+- Facilitation of the Wednesday evening, Sunday morning and evening youth programs, and/or facilitating the Young Adult program.

 - Participation in Sunday Hospitality